Corporate & Litigation: Miranda Gariepy 306-477-7236

 Courts in Saskatchewan have the power to make orders allowing persons with a judgment against them to make regular payments in lieu of the judgment being enforced.
 The application must be made by the judgment debtor.
 The terms of any order and whether it will be granted at all are discretionary on the part of the judge hearing the application.

 Sometimes a creditor will object to a bankrupt being discharged.
 The possible grounds are set out in section 173 of the Bankruptcy and Insolvency Act.
 In most cases, this will result in a court hearing.
 The bankrupt may or may not need to testify.
 The objecting creditor will need to file material to support their position.
-The bankruptcy registrar, who is a judge in the Bankruptcy Court (Queen's Bench), will hear the matter and make a decision.
+The bankruptcy registrar, who is a judge in the Bankruptcy Court (King's Bench), will hear the matter and make a decision.
 There are several possible outcomes.
 The result depend completely on the circumstances.
 Some possible outcomes include:

 Contact me if you need to hire legal counsel in this area.